 The Law Offices of Timothy D. Widman is here to answer your questions about eligibility and provide assistance with gathering the necessary evidence to renew your DACA status.
 To ensure you understand the risk and benefits involved in being part of the DACA process, you should consult a knowledgeable attorney.
 Mr. Widman can also help you explore other legal options for gaining lawful status.

+Questions about what qualifications are needed for DACA?
 Contact the firm today to set up an initial appointment.